ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/indexes/querying/suggestions.dotnet.markdown

 __Increased indexing time__:

 * When configuring an index for suggestions, then during the indexing process,
-  in addition to the regular break-down of the data into terms (tokenization),
+  in addition to the regular breakdown of the data into terms (tokenization),
   RavenDB will scramble the terms to simulate common errors.

 * This can impact indexing speed but the cost of querying suggestions is Not impacted.